 As her own profile as an artist interested in these vexed, cultural intersections has grown.
 Ornella’s work is “an astute and private interpretation of our deepest impulses, compulsions, and fantasies.”

 Often finds inspiration and creative direction from fashion and art considering painting and drawing to be an essential part of her creative process.
-Her study of sculptural shapes and origami has had an influence on her work and is especially prominent in her latest pieces also reflecting the new works called Ebroidery walls, a series of instalations made of fabric and thred waved and designed straigth to the walls.
+Her study of sculptural shapes and origami has had an influence on her work and is especially prominent in her latest pieces also reflecting the new works called Embroidery Walls, a series of installations made of fabric and thread waved and designed straight to the walls.

 Ornella’s work was tht subject of a career retrospective and “Shunga” exhibition organized by De Parma Gallery in London in 2016.

-Currently she is exploring a new large and sculptural medium and is been working in a private commission of byzantine mosacis to be finished in 2019.
+Currently she is exploring a new large and sculptural medium and is been working in a private commission of byzantine mosaics to be finished in 2019.